Which is Better – Home Wireless Broadband or the NBN?

 Customers complain about the NBN faults and connection delays.
 Source.

-Add to that the fact that telcos are fed up with the government’s wholesale system.
-See, the NBN itself isn’t selling you anything – instead, it sells to telcos who then sell to you.
+How it works is that the NBN itself isn’t selling you anything.
+Instead, it sells access to providers who then sell to you.
 This wholesale system gives the government essentially a monopoly over the wired network.
 The other things is they pretty much control the price and speed tiers.

 The idea goes like this: 5G promises blazing fast speeds that should dwarf the NBN, and its a wireless network which means there won’t be a bunch of huge installation fees.
 In fact, Optus is currently basing its 5G strategy on this fixed home wireless broadband idea.